Young Investigators Working Group and Members

 Senior Research Fellow, Nuffield Department of Primary Care Health Science, University of Oxford email@example.com

 James has been a member of the Society since 2012 and was involved in establishing the BIHS Young Investigator Network.
+He was the YI representative on the Executive Committee 2017-2019.
 His principal research interests focus on the diagnosis and management of Hypertension in Primary Care.
 He is interested in topics relating to the accuracy of blood pressure measurement and assessment of cardiovascular risk to permit better targeting of preventative therapies whilst reducing overtreatment and polypharmacy.

 Dr Helen Warren